 The submission deadline may be extended for 1 or more grant applications upon a showing of good cause.
-All requests for extension of the submission deadline must be submitted via email to the CPRIT HelpDesk.
+All requests for extension of the submission deadline must be submitted via email to the CPRIT Helpdesk within 24 hours of the submission deadline.
 Submission deadline extensions, including the reason for the extension, will be documented as part of the grant review process records.